 - Releasing contents of a cylinder as a disposal method is strictly prohibited.

 Fluorescent lamps contain mercury.
 All fluorescent lamps on campus must be treated as Universal Waste and sent off-site to a licensed disposal facility.
+Please follow these procedures for disposing of and cleaning up broken flourescent bulbs.
 CFLs (compact fluorescent lamps) and small spiral bulbs can be dropped off at the following locations as noted.
 All other bulbs are handled by Facilities.

 - Residence Halls - at the Bell Desk